yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Yhcr-Appointment-intro.md

    *(Note that FHIR R4 introduces an additional field "patientInstruction" for this purpose)*

  - **Additional Participants** - other participant type codes in the list may optionally be used to reference other FHIR Resource types ie RelatedPerson, Device, Healthcare Service.
 However it must not be assumed that a data consumer will necessarily have the ability to display anything more than the provided “display” text on the reference about these.

+ - **Incoming Referral**: Link to the originating Referral, if relevant and implemented.
+This could be very useful information.
+However FHIR makes significant changes from the STU3 "ReferralRequest" to the R4 "ServiceRequest", and so we are reluctant to mandate implementation at this stage

 ### **Discouraged or Removed fields**